aroradhruv2308/blogingApp/README.md

 and after doing all that shit yu will be getting the api key and api secret which you will be adding in the config file

 ## NEXT STEP is passport.js
+key point ------>  A session is a place to store data that you want access to across requests.
+Each user that visits your website has a unique session.
+You can use sessions to store and access user data as they browse your application.
+Sessions are integral to web application development because they allow the application to store state.

 passport.js provide many methods for the authentication here we will use google o-Auth these are the following steps used
 step1: build the passport.js in the config file